narwhalsilent/tp/docs/DeveloperGuide.md

 1. User searches for a contact with desired prompt.
 2. System shows the list of contacts that match the prompt.

 Use case ends.

 #### Extensions

-1a.
+- 1a.
 User searches for a contact using an empty prompt.
-1a1.
+  - 1a1.
 System shows an error message in the status message.
-Use case ends.
+  - Use case ends.

-1a.
+- 1b.
 No contact matches the prompt.
-1a1.
+  - 1b1.
 System shows a message in the status message that no contact matches the prompt.
-Use case ends.
+  - Use case ends.

 #### Use case: UC3 - Link a loan to contact

 #### MSS

-1. User links a contact with a loan, specifying the contact name and loan details.
+1. User links a contact with a loan, specifying the contact index and loan details.
 2. System links the loan to the contact.
 3. System shows the contact and the loan that was linked successfully in the status message.

 Use case ends.

 #### Extensions

-1a.
-Contact does not exist in the address book.
+- 1a.
+Person index is invalid (e.g. negative, zero, or larger than the list size)
-1a1.
-System shows an error message that no contact with the name exists.
+  - 1a1.
+System shows an error message in the status message.
-Use case ends.
+  - Use case ends.

-1a.
+- 1b.
 Loan details are invalid (e.g. empty, incomplete, wrong format).
-1a1.
+  - 1b1.
 System shows an error message that the loan details are invalid.
-Use case ends.

-1a.
-Multiple contacts with the same name exist.
-1a1.
-System shows list of contacts with the same name and asks user to choose one by index.
-1a2.
-User chooses a contact by index.
-1a3.
-System links the loan to the chosen contact.
-1a4.
-System shows the contact and the loan that was linked successfully in the status message.
-Use case ends.
+  - Use case ends.

 #### Use case: UC4 - View all loans linked to particular contact